strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 The `spec.config` object contains the rest of the connector configuration.
 The [Debezium documentation](https://debezium.io/documentation/reference/0.10/connectors/mysql.html#connector-properties) explains the available properties, but it's worth calling out some specifically:
 * I'm using `database.hostname: 192.168.99.1` as IP address for connecting to MySQL because I'm using `minikube` with the virtualbox VM driver
-  If you're using a different VM drvier with `minikube` you might need a different IP address.
+  If you're using a different VM driver with `minikube` you might need a different IP address.
 * The `database.port: "3306"` works because of the `-p 3306:3306` argument we used when we started up the MySQL server.
 * The `database.whitelist: "inventory"` basically tells Debezium to only watch the `inventory` database.
 * The `database.history.kafka.topic: "schema-changes.inventory"` configured Debezium to use the `schema-changes.inventory` topic to store the database schema history.